alanreidt/javascript-fundamentals-note/README.md

 But there are time-consuming operations. such as a network request or some heavy animation calculations and etc., which can block the thread easily, preventing other code from executing.

-It may be not such a huge problem elsewhere, but for the browser this means that it won't be able to update elements on a web-page or to react on user events, 'cause it all depend on JavaScript.
+It may not be such a huge problem elsewhere, but for the browser this means that it won't be able to update elements on a web-page or to react to user events, 'cause it all depend on JavaScript.

 > Note: the browser calls Rendering functions each 60ms.